MicrosoftDocs/Viva/Viva/glint/setup/import-historical-response-data.md

 ### Respondent data

 - Raw, respondent-level data, **NOT** aggregated data.
-- All respondents are identifited with their unique employee ID.
+- All respondents are identified with their unique employee ID.
 - External data attributes and values map to values in Viva Glint.
 - The file layout aligns with Viva Glint requirements:
   - Horizontal layout with individual response data and attributes.
 See more details in the **Prepare data files** section.